huijing/personal-website-v3/src/content/blog/2020-02-01-on-attributes-for-html-form-elements.md

 So if you wanted a button to do things other than submit a form, you can always use `<button type="button">`, which gives you a clickable button that does… nothing.
 So you can attach whatever event listeners you like to it and make it trigger whatever you want.

 I've come across tutorials for frameworks that were great at explaining the framework bit of things, but had shockingly nested `<div>` soups for markup.
-Or utilised Javascript to write functionalities that could have been achieved with attributes instead.
+Or utilised JavaScript to write functionalities that could have been achieved with attributes instead.

 <figure>
   <figcaption>My shocked face…or close enough</figcaption>